hannesdatta/course-odcm/content/docs/course/project/workplan/activity1.md

   - facilitate getting to know each other
   - start the group formation process (but do not have to commit at this moment)
   - summarize the result of your discussion for the entire group

+## Preparation before the breakout activity

+- Read ["Fields of Gold"](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3820666) and learn how to identify impactful and novel web data!
+- During the live stream, you'll be allocated to three groups: society, business, and trendsetter.
+Can you think of relevant data sources (e.g., websites, APIs) that spark your interest?
+- Take some notes, and be prepared to pitch a site or context to other students.
+Your input will be used to facilitate group formation for the team project.

 ## Breakout session structure